dannyhkim/the-shoppies/README.md

 For my Shoppies movie nomination website, I decided to include extra features including:
 1. Saving the nomination list in the case that the user leaves the page with `localStorage` for persistent storage
 2. Creating a polished design with CSS and [MDBootstrap for React](https://mdbootstrap.com/docs/b5/react/)
-3. Adding animations for loading, adding/deleting movies and nominations with [React Transition Group](https://reactcommunity.org/react-transition-group/).
+3. Adding animations for loading, adding/deleting movies and nominations with [React Transition Group](https://reactcommunity.org/react-transition-group/)

+## Technologies Used
+- React.js
+- Redux
+- OMDB API
+- MDBootstrap
+- React Transition Group
+- Heroku
+- CSS
+- Sketch

+I used React in order to develop the various UI components to be displayed to the user based on different states.
+In hand with React, I used Redux and developed action creators, reducers, and action types to better manage the app's movie and nomination states.
+To develop a rough design of the platform, I used Sketch to brainstorm component placement, design, and styling.